VictorTaelin/ChatSH/README.md

 Chat with GPT from the terminal, with the ability to execute shell scripts.

 ## Example

 ![](example.gif)

 ## Why?

-The reason I'm publishing this is that this is extremely useful to me, so I decided to share.
-Tools like AutoGPT are too heavy and autonomous, and copypasting contents from ChatGPT web into the command line sucks.
-ChatSH lets you use ChatGPT directly from the terminal, and execute commands suggested by it, making it an extremely powerful productivity tool.
+The reason I'm publishing this is that it is extremely useful to me, so I decided to share.
+Tools like AutoGPT are too heavy and autonomous, and copying contents from ChatGPT web into the command line is cumbersome.
+ChatSH lets you use ChatGPT directly from the terminal and execute commands suggested by it, making it an extremely powerful productivity tool.

 ## Usage